-- The rise in violent crime parallels the rise in families abandoned by fathers. - High-crime neighborhoods are characterized by high concentrations of families abandoned by fathers. - State-by-state analysis by Heritage scholars indicates that a 10% increase in the percentage of children living in single-parent homes leads typically to a 17% increase in juvenile crime.

-- The rate of violent teenage crime corresponds with the number of families abandoned by fathers. - The type of aggression and hostility demonstrated by a future criminal often is foreshadowed in unusual aggressiveness as early as age five or six. - The future criminal tends to be an individual rejected by other children as early as the first grade, who goes on to form his own group of friends, often the future delinquent gang.
+- The rise in violent crime parallels the rise in families abandoned by fathers. - High-crime neighborhoods are characterized by high concentrations of families abandoned by fathers. - State-by-state analysis by Heritage scholars indicates that a 10% increase in the percentage of children living in single-parent homes leads typically to a 17% increase in juvenile crime. - The rate of violent teenage crime corresponds with the number of families abandoned by fathers. - The type of aggression and hostility demonstrated by a future criminal often is foreshadowed in unusual aggressiveness as early as age 5 or 6. - The future criminal tends to be an individual rejected by other children as early as the first grade, who goes on to form his own group of friends, often the future delinquent gang.
 (Fagan, 1995)

 Figures released by the Department of Justice of inmates incarcerated in our nation's prisons indicate that 31% of jail inmates had grown up with a parent or guardian who abused alcohol or drugs.
 About 12% had lived in a foster home or institution, and 46% had a family member who had been incarcerated.

 More than 50% of the women in jail said they had been physically or sexually abused in the past, compared with more than 10% of the men.
-These data suggest that unstable homes, especially during the formative years, have an effect on one's self-worth and values.
+These data suggest that unstable homes, especially during the formative years, have an effect on one's selfworth and values.
 Accordingly, children who grow up in violent homes have much higher risks of becoming drug or alcohol abusers or being involved in abusive relationships, as a batterer or a victim.
 Men and women who were physically punished as youth are more likely to abuse their partners or spouses (Straus, 1991).
 In addition, the highest predictors of involvement in crime and delinquency are being hit once or more per week at 11 years of age and having a mother, at that age, with strong beliefs in, and a commitment to, corporal punishment (Newson and Newson, 1990).

 To add more evidence to the problem of experiencing family violence at an early age, research suggests that exposure to serious interpersonal violence (IPV) as a child is also associated with offending as an adult.
-For example, one study found that, among a sample of IPV offenders, those who had as a child seen a parent use a weapon were more likely to commit an offense involving a weapon as an adult (Murrell et al., 2005).
+For example, one study found that among a sample of IPV offenders, those who had as a child seen a parent use a weapon were more likely to commit an offense involving a weapon as an adult (Murrell et al., 2005).
 Clearly, the effects of child abuse and neglect may create an angry person who may target others, including family members, for violence.

-Many youth are involved in violent crimes such as gang violence, with a large portion of these offenses committed by unemployed minority youth who are arrested and sentenced to prison.
+Many youth are involved in violent crimes, such as gang violence, with a large portion of these offenses committed by unemployed minority youth who are arrested and sentenced to prison.
 Is this the result of failed social programs, racism, or other injustices?
 Although social inequalities exist, the lack of family structure is often cited as the key variable.
+Studies suggest that growing up without a father was associated with higher odds of incarceration later in life (Harper and McLanahan, 2004).